odysseyindia/odyssey-tours/content/english/tim/itineraries/the-three-big-cats/_index.md

     item:
       - type: city
         url: /destinations/india/states/gujarat/cities/gondal/
+        title: Gondal
         content: >-
           Today, you drive for five hours to the princely state of Gondal, known for its progressive rulers.
-In the late 19th century, Gondal did away with the women's purdah or veil, abolished land taxes and insisted on education for girls.
+In the late 19th century, Gondal did away with the women’s purdah or veil, abolished land taxes and insisted on education for girls.
 Gondal is an interesting city with some finely-carved palaces.
 The town is also home to an interesting 100-year-old ayurvedic pharmacy.